-If the Emergency Call is supported by the Telecommunications Network supplying the PMTS, successful initiating of an Emergency Call to the Emergency Service Number will be indicated by the connection to either a Recorded Voice Announcement (RVA) or an ECP operator in the case of a call to the ECP for 000 and 112.
+If the Emergency Call is supported by the Telecommunications Network supplying the PMTS, successful initiation of an Emergency Call to the ESNs 000 and 112, will be indicated by the connection to either a Recorded Voice Announcement (RVA) or an ECP operator for 000 and 112.

-Note: At time of publication, the ECP for 000 and 112 is Telstra Corporation Ltd.

-6.2.1.3 Response from network
+- Note: At time of publication, the ECP for 000 and 112 is Telstra Corporation Ltd. - 6.2.1.7 Response from network successful initiating of an Emergency Call to the ESN will be indicated by the appropriate network response.

-If the Emergency Call is not supported by the Telecommunications Network supplying the PMTS and where the Telecommunications Network provides a network response back to the CE, successful initiating of an Emergency Call to the Emergency Service Number will be indicated by the connection to the appropriate network response which confirms that the CE was able to deliver the appropriate information to the air interface for the initiating of an Emergency Call to the Emergency Service Number, e.g. call diverts to a network IVR or network operator in the case of a call to 000 or 112.
+(a) the Emergency Call is not supported by the Telecommunications Network supplying the PMTS; and

+(b) the Telecommunications Network provides a network response back to the CE, then;

+An appropriate network response is one which confirms that the CE was able to deliver the appropriate information to the air interface for the initiating of an Emergency Call to the ESN, e.g. call diverts to a network IVR or RVA or to a network operator in the case of a call to 000 or 112.

-6.2.1.4 Test call via SIM ECC field
+6.2.1.8 Test call using SIM with ECC field

-Test calls to Emergency Service Numbers should be made to the Emergency Call Person (ECP) for CE used in connection with a PMTS.
+Test calls to ESNs should be made to the ECP for 000 and 112 for CE used in connection with a PMTS.